lifeisstillgood/story.ottersfromspace/docs/chapter1.rst

 Paddleboarding
 ==============

 Oliver dipped the edge of the oar into the cloudy water ahead of him and gently pulled it back.
-The river was serenely rolling around him.
+The river was rolling around him.
 He pulled his paddleboard forward slightly and then just let the momentum carry him over the water.
 Ollie sat back lazily on his haunches, then rolled onto his back, his knees in the air.
 Oliver drifted gently along the river, water softly steaming along the board a few inches from his ear.

-He could hear the trees rustling their leaves in the wind, and looked over at the bushes on the bend.
+The trees slid past the sky as he looked up, the sole cloud in the sky seemed to stay still as the trees calmly ghosted past.
+He closed his eyes to just listen, the trees rustling their leaves in the wind, and looked over at the bushes on the bend.
 Last week the Kingfisher nearing there had flown out looking for food and he hoped to see him again.

 A splash caught his eye, and Oliver smiled in anticipation.
 A small head bobbed above the surface off his bow, down by his right foot and a small furry arm lazily stretched out towards the board.
 Oliver held his breath.
 He has seen the family of otters before, and this youngster was playful and fearless, coming out a near humans was a rarity, but this family seemed unfazed by humans.